Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On February 3, 1876, Albert Spalding and his brother J. Walter opened a sporting goods store at 118 Randolph Street in Chicago with $800 in startup capital.
 The venture, A.G.
 Spalding & Bros., would grow into the most influential equipment manufacturer in American sports history.

 Spalding was already famous.
-At 25 he had won over 200 games as a pitcher for the Boston Red Stockings and the Chicago White Stockings.
+At 25 he had won over 200 games as a pitcher for the Boston Red Stockings.
 He understood the business of baseball from the inside, having helped William Hulbert draft the National League's constitution just one day earlier.
 His position gave him a direct channel to club owners across the league.

 The timing was deliberate.
 Spalding secured a contract to supply the official baseball for the new National League, stamping each ball with his name.
-The arrangement gave his company instant credibility and locked in a monopoly that lasted for a century.
+The arrangement, formalized in 1878, gave his company instant credibility and locked in a monopoly that lasted nearly a century.
 Within a few years, Spalding also produced uniforms, gloves, bats, and equipment for tennis, golf, basketball, and football.